 Considering have your own company and you hire a person who makes a record of your assets, handles your expenses, and so on.
 But on the other hand, there is the availability of something that does all those things that you require and also saves your time along with other provided benefits as well.
 Chart Of Accounts is that tool.

-If you want to open the Chart of Accounts in QB, then implement these steps such as:
+If you want to open the Chart of Accounts in QB, then implement the steps such as:

 In QuickBooks Online:

-- First of all, you have to click on the Settings ⚙ icon.
+- First, click on the Settings ⚙ icon.

 In QuickBooks Desktop:

-When you want to open Chart of Accounts in QB Desktop, then follow these steps such as:
+When you want to open Chart of Accounts in QB Desktop, then follow these steps:

 - Firstly, select Chart of Accounts from the following QB menu.

 - For an Accountant version, items are Company, Lists, or Accountant.

 Types Of Chart Of Accounts: